 With its four integrated microphones, the Elite Active 65t are the gold standard for truly wireless earbuds.
 But Apple's H1 chip and dual mics are not to be trifled with.
 When I called my mom on a NYC street, the call quality was so clear she heard the nasalness in my voice.
 And while she couldn't hear much background noise, I could tell that she was talking to me from the Bluetooth in her car.
 I agreed with mom's assessment that the Jabras sounded just as good, with one difference— the Jabra’s were clear enough that I could hear my niece shyly saying hi in the background.

-While I don't think I’ll be taking advantage of this (I text more than I talk), the AirPods 2’s estimated 3 hours talk time is a plus.
+While I don't think I’ll be taking advantage of this (I text more than I talk), the AirPods’s estimated 3 hours talk time is a plus.

-Faster, smarter, longer-lasting, the AirPods 2 are still at the top of the heap for iPhone owners.
+Despite being a few years old at this point, the AirPods 2 are still at the top of the heap for iPhone owners.
 Apple has given people what they want with wireless charging and a hands-free approach to Siri.
 And the fact that the buds offer longer talk time and faster pairing are icing on the cake, especially since the old AirPods' pairing was near instantaneous.
-For more about how how Apple's buds compare, check out our AirPods 2 vs AirPods comparison.

 Credit: Tom's Guide